ACT — Trinsic

 Creativity and Leisure

 What role does play, creativity, rest, or aesthetic experience have in a life well-lived for you?
-What do you want to make time for?

 Importance to me